 Places in the ARC are allocated at a termly panel.
 Applications are made by the child's current SENCO including copies of the child's EHCP, evidence of a high level of involvement of the SISS ASD team, evidence of ASD diagnosis, attendance and assessment data.
-At the Panel, a decision is taken as to whether the ARC is the appropriate setting for each individual applicant and whether there is a space at the requested ARP.
+At the Panel, a decision is taken as to whether an ARP is the appropriate setting for each individual applicant and whether there is a space at the requested ARP (this will either be Windy Arbor ARC or Willows at Dickens Heath).
 The results of the panel are communicated to parents by the START team.
 Following successful application, the Lead teacher of the ARC will contact parents/carers to start the transition process.

 In the ARC we offer a range of bespoke teaching strategies to support the children in their target areas of development.
 These include:

 - SCERTS - social communication, emotional regulation and transactional support

 - BEAM - exercises to support core strength and motor planning